 At H.O.P.E.-full Pastures, we strive to create a safe, therapeutic environment to help vulnerable youth overcome fear, loss, and trauma.
 Our hope is to restore lives by promoting healing, order, peace, and encouragement.

-H.O.P.E.-full Pastures exists to provide a secure, family atmosphere where each individual can receive acceptance, a positive experience for children and families to learn healthy coping skills and about the saving hope of Jesus Christ through animal-assisted therapy sessions in a peaceful, calm, and rural setting.
+H.O.P.E.-full Pastures exists to provide a secure, family atmosphere where each individual can receive acceptance, a positive experience for children and families to learn healthy coping skills and about the saving hope of Jesus Christ through animal-assisted educational services in a peaceful, calm, and rural setting.

 H.O.P.E.-full Pastures is a faith-based ministry organization.
 The Founders, Board of Directors, and volunteer staff of H.O.P.E.-full Pastures believe that Jesus Christ is the one and only Son of God.
 He is our Lord and Savior, our Redeemer, the Restorer of all things, and the coming King.
 We believe the Bible is the living, active Word of God, perfect in every word and without error.
 It is our greatest desire to serve our Heavenly Father by the demonstration of our faith through action.
 Faith on the farm is expressed through “living example” to those we work with.
 It is our highest honor and privilege to serve children and families of all backgrounds with the same loving grace that has so freely been given to us.
 As a result of this foundation, all of our programs are structured accordingly.